 Will my cellphone work at The Camp?
 Is there Wi-Fi?

 The majority of cellphone providers get coverage throughout the mains areas of The Camp.
 Central Camp has Wi-Fi for camper use.

 Can I leave and return to Camp?

-- We prefer that campers remain in Camp to get the full Camp experience, but our Camp Manager is happy to provide recommendations for offsite activities such as hiking areas and wine tasting locations.
+Yes!
+Campers can come and go.
+Our Camp Manager is happy to provide recommendations for offsite activities such as hiking areas, restaurants and wine tasting locations.
 Campers need to be back onsite by 9PM as The Camp gate will be closed between the hours of 9PM-7AM.
 Please note that a Camp driven golf cart will be available during check in and check out hours to assist with transportation between the parking lot and Central Camp, but this will not be available at any other time during your stay.
 If you decide to leave camp and come back at any other time, please be prepared to have to walk between the parking lot and Central Camp.

 Does The Camp have quiet hours?

 Per Monterey County noise ordinance all amplified noise must end by 9:30PM.
 The entire camp observes quiet hours 10 PM-8 AM.
 Please put cell phone on mute and limit calls to emergency only during quiet hours.
 Amplified music, drumming, loud talking or singing, or any other loud disruptive noises are not permitted during these hours.
 We ask everyone to be part of The Camp Community during their stay and respect each other’s quiet enjoyment.